GameStop loses CEO in latest management shakeup

 Sherman has already forfeited more than 587,000 shares for failing to meet his performance targets, a regulatory filing showed last week.

-Sherman's move to step down comes as Ryan Cohen, co-founder and former CEO of online pet food company Chewy Inc (CHWY.N), tightens his grip on GameStop after taking over as chairman earlier this month.
-Cohen's RC Ventures owns nearly 13% of GameStop, according to Refinitiv data.
+Sherman’s move to step down comes as Ryan Cohen, co-founder and former CEO of online pet food company Chewy Inc, tightens his grip on GameStop after taking over as chairman earlier this month.
+Cohen’s RC Ventures owns nearly 13% of GameStop, according to Refinitiv data.

 GameStop’s former CFO, Jim Bell, and former chief customer officer, Frank Hamlin, are among the senior executives who have left the company in recent weeks.

-GameStop has been in the process of transforming itself into an e-commerce firm that can compete with big retailers such as Walmart Inc (WMT.N), as well as technology companies like Microsoft Corp (MSFT.O) and Sony Corp (6758.T).
+GameStop has been in the process of transforming itself into an e-commerce firm that can compete with big retailers such as Walmart Inc, as well as technology companies like Microsoft Corp and Sony Corp.

 Separately, Bloomberg reported that the man known as “Roaring Kitty” on social media, whose online posts helped spark January’s trading frenzy in GameStop, exercised call options on the stock to acquire 50,000 more shares at a strike price of $12.